oliver32767/cork/readme.md

 That's all it takes!
 Press `ctrl + c` to stop the server.
 Run `./cork.py -h` for more information about cork's command line options.

-From here you should open `example/service.py` in your editor to see how simple it can be to mock a service with cork/bottle.
+From here you should open `example/service.py` in your editor to see what a basic service looks likie when desccribed with cork/bottle.
-See the [**Examples**](#examples) section for more examples of common tasks.
+See the [Examples](#examples) section for more examples of common tasks.
-For more information about how to use Bottle, consult the [Bottle documentation](http://bottlepy.org/docs/dev/index.html) (particularly the tutorial sections about [routing](http://bottlepy.org/docs/dev/tutorial.html#request-routing), [generating content](http://bottlepy.org/docs/dev/tutorial.html#generating-content) and [templates](http://bottlepy.org/docs/dev/tutorial.html#templates))
+For more information about how to use Bottle, consult the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html) (particularly the tutorial sections about [routing](http://bottlepy.org/docs/dev/tutorial.html#request-routing), [generating content](http://bottlepy.org/docs/dev/tutorial.html#generating-content) and [templates](http://bottlepy.org/docs/dev/tutorial.html#templates))

-Using a Different WSGI Server
+Switching the Server Backend
 -----------------------------

 Cork by default uses Bottle's built-in WSGI server based on `wsgiref`.